Have you ever thought about skunks? Probably not until you smell one. Why is that? They seem forgotten until that dreadful smell hits you.

 Cool facts about skunks

-And if you see a skunk in a tree, how do you know what kind it is?
+And if you see one in a tree, how do you know what kind it is?
 Well, it will be an Eastern spotted skunk since only they can climb.

-The stripes on the skunk are meant to deter predators.
+Their stripes are meant to deter predators.
 You only need to tangle with a skunk once, to remember exactly what they look like with their bold black and white markings.

 With terrible eyesight, they don’t see fast-moving vehicles very well.
 Our cars and trucks are deadly to them when they are crossing the road.